julienlevasseur/jekyll-theme-basically-basic/_posts/2018-02-18-about-configuration-management.md

 With this approach, we use a basic image to retrieve the code and associated configuration.
 The temporary container can be tested and builded of all required tests passed.

-The build gerenate a tagged artefact easy to track, thus whena bug will be discovered, it will be easier to know which version is in question (and so what is the code / config revisions pair causing the issue) and forensic and quality insurance can be made in shorter terms than retrieving the correct code revision, rebuilding the config state and providing a piece of infrastructure to host them.
+The build gerenate a tagged artefact easy to track, thus when a bug will be discovered, it will be easier to know which version is in question (and so what is the code / config revisions pair causing the issue) and forensic and quality insurance can be made in shorter terms than retrieving the correct code revision, rebuilding the config state and providing a piece of infrastructure to host them.

 Off course, the artifact must be treated as a sensible piece of software as he certainly contain secrets.
 But privates registries can easily bring a solution to that concern.